Britain targets influence in Indo-Pacific as counterweight to China | Law-Order

 Britain targets influence in Indo-Pacific as counterweight to China

-Relations with China, which is on course to become the world's largest economy, have frayed badly over issues including Beijing's handing of former British colony Hong Kong, increasingly vocal criticism of China state-subsidised industry and security concerns around Chinese investment in Britain.
 The Queen Elizabeth aircraft carrier's long-planned deployment is expected to raise military tension in the South China Sea.
+Foreign minister Dominic Raab told Sky News Britain would like to have a positive relationship with China but not at the expense of upholding its values, saying that required a "calibrated approach" towards Beijing.

-A statement previewing Tuesday's report listed "the importance of our relationship with the U.S." alongside the defence of democracy and human rights, and safety from terrorism as fundamental components of British policy.
-Britain is seeking a trade deal with the United States and reassurance over where it sits in President Joe Biden international priorities.
+A statement previewing Tuesday's report listed "the importance of our relationship with the U.S." alongside the defense of democracy and human rights, and safety from terrorism as fundamental components of British policy.
+Britain is seeking a trade deal with the United States and reassurance over where it sits in President Joe Biden's international priorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)